RJCroes/Academic-Projects/Tree-Of-Thought-Croes-Rodolfo/README.md

    python tot_storycloze.py
    ```

-3. You can modify the parameters in the `run` functions within each script to adjust the number of tasks, methods, or model settings.
+3. You can modify the parameters in the `run_experiment` call in main within each script to adjust the number of tasks, methods, or model settings.

 ## Results